-The Transitional Assistance Management Program (TAMP) offers transitional TRICARE coverage to certain separating active duty members and their eligible family members.
-TRICARE eligibility under the TAMP is good for up to 180 days.
-Care is available for a limited time.
+The Transitional Assistance Management Program (TAMP) offers transitional Tricare coverage to certain separating active duty members and their eligible family members.
+Tricare eligibility under the TAMP is good for up to 180 days.
 The following is a summary of the TAMP program:

-Active duty sponsors and family members enrolled in TRICARE Prime who desire to continue their enrollment upon the sponsor's separation from active duty status are required to reenroll.
-To reenroll, the sponsor or family member must complete and submit a TRICARE Prime enrollment application.
+Active duty sponsors and family members enrolled in Tricare Prime who want to continue their enrollment upon the sponsor's separation from active duty status must do so while the member is on active duty.

 Family members whose applications are received through the 20th of the month are enrolled the first day of the next month.
 Family members whose applications are received after the 20th of the month are enrolled the month that follows.
 For example, if the application is received June 20, Tricare Prime coverage for the family member begins July 1.
 If the application is received June 21, coverage for the family member begins Aug.
 1.

 Keep Up with Changes to Tricare and Your Other Benefits